lyzadanger/pragmatist-service-worker-2/README.md

 ### FetchEvent

-When the browser requests a resource that falls within an active Service Worker's scope, a `fetch` event is dispatched on the Service Worker and the SW may listen for it.
+When the browser requests a resource that falls within an active Service Worker's scope, a fetch  event is dispatched on the Service Worker and the SW may listen for it.

-`fetch` event _handlers_ are invoked with a `fetchEvent`. `fetchEvent` objects contain two very useful things:
+`fetch` event _handlers_ are invoked with a [`FetchEvent`](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent). `FetchEvent` objects contain two very useful things:

 * a `Request` object (`fetchEvent.request`) containing many details about the request in question
 * a `respondWith()` method that allows the SW to respond to the fetch with its own `Response`

 If a Service Worker uses the `fetchEvent.respondWith()` method, it should provide a `Response` or a `Promise` that will resolve to a `Response`.
 That is, the browser spits out a request and is looking for a response in return.

-* // TODO What type of request (matching app shell files via URL, headers for content type)

 ### fetch API

-The `fetch` API provides an interface for fetching resources from the network.
+The [`Fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provides an interface for fetching resources from the network.
 It is similar to `XMLHttpRequest` in ambition.

 `fetch(request)` returns a `Promise` that resolves to a `Response` if the fetching is successful.

-* // TODO MDN link

 #### Request